frectonz/parenv/README.md

 ## Usage

+Here are some important features you should know about.

-The following demonstrates a simple usage example. `parenv` relies on the `FromStr` trait to parse environment variables into the specified type.
+- `parenv` relies on the `FromStr` trait to parse environment variables into the specified type.
-The documentation comment on each field is used as the description for the corresponding environment variable.
+- The documentation comment on each field is used as the description for the corresponding environment variable.
-To make a field optional wrap the type with an `Option`.
+- To make a field optional, wrap the type with an `Option`.
+- To set a prefix value, set the attribute `#[parenv(prefix = "ENV_")]` on your struct.

 ```rust
 use std::{net::SocketAddr, path::PathBuf};